-Everyone occasionally experiences a failure in the normal automatic integration of memories, perceptions, identity, and consciousness.
-For example, people may drive somewhere and then realize that they do not remember many aspects of the drive because they are preoccupied with personal concerns, a program on the radio, or conversation with a passenger.
+Many people occasionally experience a failure in the normal automatic integration of memories, perceptions, identity, and consciousness.
+For example, people may drive somewhere and then realize that they do not remember many aspects of the drive because they were preoccupied with personal concerns, a program on the radio, or conversation with a passenger.
 Typically, such a failure, referred to as nonpathologic dissociation, does not disrupt everyday activities.

 Mood disorders are emotional disturbances consisting of prolonged periods of excessive sadness, excessive joyousness, or both.
 Mood disorders can occur in children and adolescents (see Depressive Disorders in Children and Adolescents and Bipolar Disorder in Children and Adolescents).

-Obsessive-compulsive disorder (OCD) is characterized by recurrent, persistent, unwanted, and intrusive thoughts, urges, or images (obsessions) and/or by repetitive behaviors or mental acts that patients feel driven to do (compulsions) to try to lessen or prevent the anxiety that obsessions cause.
+Obsessive-compulsive disorder (OCD) is characterized by recurrent, persistent, unwanted, and intrusive thoughts, urges, or images (obsessions) and/or by repetitive behaviors or repetitive mental acts that patients feel driven to do (compulsions, rituals) to try to lessen or prevent the anxiety the obsessions cause.
 Diagnosis is based on history.
-Treatment consists of psychotherapy (specifically, exposure and response prevention plus, in many cases, cognitive therapy), drug therapy (specifically, selective serotonin reuptake inhibitors [SSRIs] or clomipramine), or, especially in severe cases, both.
+Treatment consists of psychotherapy (specifically, exposure and response prevention plus, in many cases, cognitive therapy), pharmacologic therapy (specifically, selective serotonin reuptake inhibitors [SSRIs] or clomipramine), or both.

-Paraphilic disorders are recurrent, intense, sexually arousing fantasies, urges, or behaviors that are distressing or disabling and that involve inanimate objects, children or nonconsenting adults, or suffering or humiliation of oneself or the partner with the potential to cause harm.
+Paraphilic disorders are recurrent, intense, sexually arousing fantasies, urges, or behaviors that are distressing or disabling and that involve inanimate objects, children or nonconsenting adults, or suffering or humiliation of the person or a partner, with the potential to cause harm.

 Personality disorders in general are pervasive, enduring patterns of thinking, perceiving, reacting, and relating that cause significant distress or functional impairment.
 Personality disorders vary significantly in their manifestations, but all are believed to be caused by a combination of genetic and environmental factors.
 Many gradually become less severe with age, but certain traits may persist to some degree after the acute symptoms that prompted the diagnosis of a disorder abate.
 Diagnosis is clinical.
 Treatment is with psychosocial therapies and sometimes drug therapy.